willzhang100/learn-python-the-hard-way/README.md

 # learn-python-the-hard-way

-I did a couple of exercises from Learn Python the Hard Way and decided to upload them on Github.
+I did a couple of exercises from Learn Python the Hard Way.